Privacy in the Digital Age: GDPR to 26B Record Breach

 The Erosion of Privacy in the Digital Age

-Identity Theft: Stolen personal information can be used for identity theft, fraud, and other malicious activities.
+Identity Theft and Fraud: Stolen personal information can be used for identity theft, fraud, account takeovers, and other malicious activities.
+Healthcare has been particularly hard hit—2023 saw 168 million healthcare records breached, with 2024 exceeding 276 million breached records.

 The Changing Perception of Privacy